Hard congestion limit of the dissipative Aw-Rascle system with a polynomial offset function: Existence of a unique global regular solution for fixed

 We wish to prove the following result: \begin{lemma}[Criteria for blow-up of regular solutions] Suppose $(\rho_{n}, u_{n})$ is a regular solution to \eqref{a1} - \eqref{a2} on $[0,T^{*})$ with initial data $(\rho_{n}^{0}, u_{n}^{0}) \in H^{k}(\mathbb{T}) \times H^{k}(\mathbb{T})$ where $k \ge 2$.
 Then provided that

 we have that and therefore the solution can be extended to a larger time interval $[0,T)$, where $T > T^{*}$.
-In other words, the solution does not lose regularity unless the density reaches $0$ somewhere in the domain. \end{lemma} Our proof is done by induction with respect to the regularity parameter $k$.
+In other words, the solution does not lose regularity unless the density reaches $0$ somewhere in the domain. \end{lemma} \begin{remark} The extension of the solution past $T^{*}$ can be justified as follows.
+Thanks to \eqref{blow-up-statement}, the pair $(\rho_{n}, u_{n})$ admits a limit as $t \nearrow T^{*}$ and the left-sided derivatives satisfy the system at $t=T^{*}$.
+Since we have $\rho_{n}(T^{\star}, \cdot) > 0$, we can use the local existence result from Theorem \ref{localexistence} to obtain a unique solution on $[T^{*}, T^{*} + \epsilon)$ for some $\epsilon > 0$.
+The extension is then given by the concatenation of the solutions on $[0,T^{*}]$ and $[T^{*}, T^{*} + \epsilon)$. \end{remark} Our proof is done by induction with respect to the regularity parameter $k$.
 The base step corresponds to showing that provided $(\rho_{n}^{0}, u_{n}^{0}) \in H^{2}(\mathbb{T}) \times H^{2}(\mathbb{T})$.
 This is the goal of the current subsection.
 We remark that this assumption on the initial data allows us to deduce from Theorem \ref{localexistence} (existence of local solutions) that our solution satisfies which allows us to justify the computations which will follow.
 The inductive part of the proof is deferred to Appendix A.